dnoci001/Kaggle_RPS/README.md

 # Kaggle_RPS
-Kaggle's Rock Papper Scissors Competition
+Kaggle's Rock Paper Scissors Competition

 The goal of the competition is to create an agent that will compete against other agents playing Rock Paper Scissors(RPS).